CSchlipp/dockerfile-ssl-certs-generator/README.md

 Usage with Traefik
 --------------
-The following traefik config in TOML format enforces a client cert issues by ca.crt for all TLS endpoints.
+The following Traefik config in TOML format enforces [mutual TLS Authentication](https://docs.traefik.io/v2.1/https/tls/#client-authentication-mtls) with a client cert issued by ca.crt for all TLS endpoints.
 ```
 [tls]
   [tls.options]